muratk5n/thirdwave/en/2017/10/wtwrfn-foragers-farmers.md

 <a name='eastwest'/>

-[R]oughly the same things happened [after invention of agriculture 10k years aago] in both East and West.
+[R]oughly the same things happened [after invention of agriculture 10k years ago] in both East and West.
 Both regions saw the domestication of dogs, the cultivation of plants, and domestication of large (by which I mean weighing over a hundred pounds) animals.
 Both saw the gradual development of “full” farming (by which I mean high-yield,